-Dr. Arlene Young is a lifelong resident of Waterbury, CT and a staunch advocate for social justice and racial equality.
+Dr. Arlene Garcia is a lifelong resident of Waterbury, CT and a staunch advocate for social justice and racial equality.
 She is a program director for the CT State Department of Mental Health and Addictions Services.
 Arlene is also an adjunct professor of sociology at Housatonic Community College in Bridgeport and social work at University of Saint Joseph’s MSW program.

 Arlene received a B.S. in human services from Post University and a Master of Social Work degree from Fordham University.
 In 2012, she earned her doctoral degree in educational leadership from the University of Hartford.
 Her dissertation research examined influence, leadership, and culturally competent service delivery.
 She has presented on subjects related to cultural competency and diversity in conferences across the country including Connecticut, New York, Utah, Georgia, Minnesota, Oklahoma, Philadelphia, and Toronto, Canada.